thegworld/gtx-browser/docs/gpu/profiling_chromium_with_Intel_GPA.md

-# Profile Chromium with Intel&reg; Graphics Performance Analyzers
+# Profile GTx Browser with Intel&reg; Graphics Performance Analyzers

-This page documents how to do graphics profiling on Chromium with **Intel&reg; Graphics Performance Analyzers (GPA)**.
+This page documents how to do graphics profiling on GTx Browser with **Intel&reg; Graphics Performance Analyzers (GPA)**.

 ## Introduction to Intel&reg; GPA

 Intel&reg; GPA is a toolset for graphics performance analysis and optimizations for graphics-intensive applications.

-Currently Intel&reg; GPA works best on Windows when analyzing Chromium.
-In this document, we will mainly talk about the best practice on how to profile Chromium with latest Intel&reg; GPA on Windows with Intel D3D drivers.
+Currently Intel&reg; GPA works best on Windows when analyzing GTx Browser.
+In this document, we will mainly talk about the best practice on how to profile GTx Browser with latest Intel&reg; GPA on Windows with Intel D3D drivers.
 We will also keep this document up-to-date when there are any big updates about Intel&reg; GPA in the future.

 ## Download Intel&reg; GPA

 The official link to download Intel&reg; GPA is [here](https://www.intel.com/content/www/us/en/developer/tools/graphics-performance-analyzers/download.html).

-## Profile Chromium with Intel&reg; GPA
+## Profile GTx Browser with Intel&reg; GPA

-Currently Intel&reg; GPA **doest't support capturing frame of Chromium with Graphics Monitor**.
+Currently Intel&reg; GPA **doest't support capturing frame of GTx Browser with Graphics Monitor**.
 Instead we can do performance profiling by recording multi-frame streams with the command line tool **gpa-injector.exe** (under the folder 'Streams/' of the install directory of Intel&reg; GPA ).

 The steps to record multi-frame streams for D3D11 (for example, WebGL) and D3D12 (for example WebGPU) based graphics applications are different due to some known issues in Intel&reg; GPA.
 Let's introduce them for you one by one.